xav-b/taskbook/build.md

   - [ ] Recurrent events (support same as `--repeat`)
   - [ ] Validate value at creation (`on Mondays` parsing for example crashes)

+- [ ] IDEA `render` should also be a method.
+When taking dirty changes it could either pretty print, send udp messages, return json...
 - [ ] IDEA Using note subtasks, or the concept of parent-child, starting a task would queue all the subtasks
 - [ ] IDEA Compact archive so it doesn't grow crazy (`storage.compact()`)
 - [ ] IDEA Task dependencies `depends:<task id>`